Prince of Asturias Cup: Prince of Asturias Cup III

 The third edition of the tournament suffered again the absence of the Northern Team, whose Basque Football Federation was going through a convulsive period between the teams from Biscay and Gipuzkoa, culminating in a pivotal championship match between Athletic Bilbao (Biscay) and Real Sociedad (Gipuzkoa) being abandoned, and so, the recently created Federation of Cantabria took advantage of the absence of the Northern Team that was still in internal disputes, and sent its representation to Madrid to compete with Centro and Catalonia.
-The 1917 edition was wrapped in controversy because it was allowed to be played on the same day as the final of the 1917 Copa del Rey between Madrid FC and Arenas, which prevented the Central Team from having the players of Madrid FC, and thus, in order to assemble a team which could compete, they had to call-up the players from Athletic Madrid and Racing de Madrid, meaning they sent a weaker team with lesser-known players such as Racing's Pascual, Buylla, Zabala and Pablo De Miguel (the brother of Antonio, who had played and scored in the previous edition); and Atlético's Yañez, Miguel Mieg, Quintana, Agüero, and Saturno Villaverde, with the captain of this team being Madrid FC's only representative, José María Castell, and yet, against all odds, the "second options" managed to win the tournament for the first time in the team's history.
+The 1917 edition was wrapped in controversy because it was allowed to be played on the same day as the final of the 1917 Copa del Rey between Madrid FC and Arenas de Getxo, which prevented the Central Team from having the players of Madrid FC, and thus, in order to assemble a team which could compete, they had to call-up the players from Athletic Madrid and Racing de Madrid, meaning they sent a weaker team with lesser-known players such as Racing's Pascual, Buylla, Zabala and Pablo De Miguel (the brother of Antonio, who had played and scored in the previous edition); and Atlético's Yañez, Miguel Mieg, Quintana, Agüero, and Saturno Villaverde, with the captain of this team being Madrid FC's only representative, José María Castell, and yet, against all odds, the "second options" managed to win the tournament for the first time in the team's history.